cockpit-project/cockpit/README.md

 **A remote manager for GNU/Linux servers**

 ### About
-Cockpit is a server manager that makes it easy to administer your GNU/Linux servers via a web browser.
+Cockpit is an interactive server admin interface.
+It is easy to use and very light weight.

 #### Easy to use
 Cockpit is perfect for new sysadmins, allowing them to easily perform simple tasks such as storage administration, inspecting journals and starting and stopping services.